nwnel-017/social-media-app/README.md

 # My Web App

 Welcome to my web app!
-This is a simple javascript web application to display a social media feed.
+This is a simple Javascript web application to display a social media feed.
 It has functionality to sign in / sign up for an account, update the password, create and like posts, comment on a post, and follow or unfollow users.

 # How I built my app
 I built my app using primarily javascript, CSS, and HTML.
 I used the React and Axios libraries for my front end and Node js as the framework for my backend.
 I also used the Sequelize library for object relational mapping.